-My one-month stay was fruitful, in the sense, that I was able to build six permanent toilets for a displaced community of more than 100 people which consists of 27 households living in their temporary shelters on a public property called Bäkhä (pronounced as Baa Khaa).
+My one-month stay was fruitful, in a sense, that I was able to build six permanent toilets for a displaced community of more than 100 people which consists of 27 households living in their temporary shelters on a public property called Bäkhä (pronounced as Baa Khaa).
 Prior to my arrival there, they had only two makeshift toilets made of only bamboo and corrugated galvanized zinc roofing sheets.
 No proper sewage management or privacy.
-One of them was already knocked down thus unusable.
+One of them was already knocked down and thus unusable.

 Sometimes, we easily lose sight of eternity when something bad happens to people, and we tend to care only about their physical needs.
 As much as they need help amid this magnitude of the catastrophe, they also need a redeemer who can see them through and through and change their hearts.
 God has called us to be ambassadors to show his love through our actions.
 Please pray for the survivors that Christ’s love will be manifested in their lives.
 And also pray for God’s people who are working to bring the hope of Christ to the displaced people.